Transition metal carbonate and bicarbonate complexes: Reactions

+Homoleptic complexes

 Few homoleptic carbonato complexes have been characterized.
 One is [Zr(CO3)4]4-, featuring 8-ccordinate Zr(IV).
-Tris(carbonato)cobalt(III) ([Co(CO)3]3-) is another possible example.
+Tris(carbonato)cobalt(III) ([Co(CO)3]3-) is another example.

-Uses
+Use and natural occurrence

 Metal carbonato and bicarbonate complexes are of no direct commercial importance.
-They do illustrate the potential fate of low valent complexes when exposed to air.
-They also illustrate deleterious products in schemes aimed toward the reduction of carbon dioxide to useful chemicals and fuels.
+Several minerals are metal carbonates, and a few feature molecular carbonate complexes, e.g. hellyerite ([Ni2(CO3)2(H2O)8].H2O.

-In the biological sphere, zinc bicarbonate complexes are central intermediates in the action of the carbonic anhydrase.
+In the biological sphere, zinc bicarbonate complexes are central intermediates in the action of the carbonic anhydrase: